paas-team-324/keepalived-allocator-operator/README.md

 4. Create the operator manifest: `kubectl create -f deploy/bundle.yaml`

 5. (Non-OpenShift) Webhook certificates are handled by OCP 4 service CA feature, which is not present in other kubernetes flavors.
 You will need to generate the certificates in some other way.
 Makefile for this project provides a useful `certs` command which generates a long lasting certificate for you.
-TODO explain how to use.

 ## Configuration